k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Maintenance/K2view_Maintenance_and_Support.md

 ​	(ii) the failure of Customer’s procedures, or computer environment or application products in which the K2view Software is used by Customer, to conform with the procedures or computer environment specified in the Documentation, or

-​	(iii) any of the circumstances set forth in Section 7 (Warranties and Disclaimer) of the Software License Agreement.
+​	(iii) any of the circumstances set forth in Section 7 (Warranties and Disclaimer) of the Agreement.

-If Customer wishes to have such failure corrected, Customer shall pay K2view, at K2view’s customary billing rates, for time and expenses incurred in performing such correction.
+If Customer desires to have such failures corrected, K2view shall make reasonable efforts to make such correction (provided Customer is not in breach of the Agreement) and Customer shall pay K2view, at K2view’s customary billing rates, for time and expenses incurred in performing such correction.

 **1.2.** Version Releases and Documentation Updates - K2view shall notify Customer, via the K2view Support website at https://support.k2view.com (the “K2view Support Site”) under “Release Notes And Upgrade” in the “Knowledge Base” section, of Version Releases and Documentation updates from time to time during the applicable term of the Maintenance & Support, as defined in the applicable Order Form, if and when K2view makes them generally available.
 Customer is requested to subscribe to the K2view Support Site to be notified as aforementioned, and to have access to other services provided via the K2view Support Site, like Q&A’s about K2view Software and its use.
 It is Customer’s responsibility to verify that the new update or release conforms with the implementation or application using the K2view Software.
 Upon Customer’s request and K2view’s written agreement, K2view may assist in the verification effort or provide other on-site assistance subject to availability, at K2view’s then current rates.